MultiQOL Study: an investigation into the quality of life of parents of multiple birth children with and without developmental disabilities

 Outcome following diagnosis of a single umbilical artery in twin pregnancies at the Royal Women’s Hospital 2003 to 2012

-Dr Fabricio Da Silva Costa, Assoc Prof Ricardo Palma-Dias, Dr Mark Umstad, Dr Nicole Woodrow
+Clin Assoc Prof Fabricio Da Silva Costa, Clin Assoc Prof Ricardo Palma-Dias, Clin Assoc Prof Mark Umstad, Dr Nicole Woodrow

 All twin pregnancies in which a single umbilical artery has been detected in either or both fetuses will be identified via the viewpoint ultrasound database.
 The obstetric, perinatal and neonatal outcomes of these fetuses will be determined.